 First Progress Platinum Select Mastercard® Secured Credit Card: Best for beginners

-Why we picked it: Like the First Progress Platinum Prestige Mastercard Secured Credit Card, the First Progress Platinum Select Mastercard Secured Credit Card also reports monthly to all major credit bureaus and gives cardmembers build good credit through responsible use.
+Why we picked it: Like the First Progress Platinum Prestige Mastercard Secured Credit Card, the First Progress Platinum Select Mastercard Secured Credit Card also reports monthly to all major credit bureaus and lets cardmembers build good credit through responsible use.
 With an annual fee of $39 and a 13.99% APR (variable), this secured card provides a nice middleground for those who are still figuring out their individual spending habits.

 Pros: Secured deposits are fully refundable and range from $200 to $2,000, depending on what you’re comfortable putting down at the time of application.
 There’s no minimum score or credit history required in order to be approved, and your application won’t impact your credit score.